 Marco & Gwendolyn Nuñez

 Marco emigrated from Mexico to the United States in 1966 at the age of twenty-one, along with his mother and two sisters.
 While attending college and working in Detroit, Michigan, he heard the Gospel message and accepted the Lord as his Savior in 1969.
 After a two-year stint in the U.S. Army, Marco began attending Bob Jones University, where he received a bachelor’s degree in Secondary Education and then a master’s degree in School Administration.
 He taught in and administered various Christian schools until he felt the Lord’s call in 1994 to return to BJU to prepare himself for a preaching ministry.
 During his next two years at BJU, Marco’s heart was turned back to his native land.
 Marco joined the family of EMU International as a missionary to Mexico in 1995.
 As a result of several trips to Mexico, Marco felt that the Lord would have him start a church in Cancún.
-Before 1970 Cancún was a small fishing hamlet on the tip of the Yucatán Peninsula; but then the Mexican government began to develop this village into an international resort.
+Before 1970, Cancún was a small fishing hamlet on the tip of the Yucatán Peninsula; but then the Mexican government began to develop this village into an international resort.
 When Marco first visited the town in 1983, there were only a few thousand people working there.
 Now there are almost one million Mexicans living in Cancún, most of whom work in service jobs for the resort industry.
 Because it is a fairly new city, the populace is without traditional family roots in the area or in the local Catholic church.
 The people are much more open to the message of the Gospel than Mexicans in many other regions.
 After only a year on the field, God blessed Marco with a wonderful wife from the United States.
 Gwendolyn was a Christian school teacher for several years after graduating from BJU.
 She even taught in two mission schools.
 During a short visit to Cancún, Gwendolyn met Marco.
 The two subsequently fell in love via letters and phone calls.
 They were married in Cancún in 1998.
 Within a few years of moving to Cancún, Marco established the First Fundamental Baptist Church of Cancún.
 He also began a Bible school in the church to train other nationals.
-Seven graduates have been commissioned by First Fundamental Baptist of Cancún to begin churches in other parts of Mexico: Chemax (Yucatán province), Valladolid (Yucatán), Santa Martha (Chiapas), Becal (Campeche), Limbano (Tabasco), Playa del Carmen (Quintana Roo), and Puerto Morelos (Quintana Roo).
-For up-to-date news and photographs of the Nuñezes’ ministry, visit Marco and Gwendolyn’s blog.
+Six graduates have been commissioned by First Fundamental Baptist of Cancún to begin churches in other parts of Mexico: Chemax (Yucatán province), Valladolid (Yucatán), Santa Martha (Chiapas), Becal (Campeche),and Playa del Carmen (Quintana Roo).